ethereum/consensus-specs/specs/core/0_beacon-chain.md

     return output
 ```

-Here's a diagram of what's going on:
+Here's a diagram of what is going on:

 ![](http://vitalik.ca/files/ShuffleAndAssign.png?1)